Guanbo-W/Unified-Structure-Variable-Selection-USVS-/README.md

 # Unified Structure Variable Selection (USVS)
 This repository provides python coding implementing Unified Structure Variable Selection (USVS) for respecting various selection rules
+The optimization solver is Gurobi https://www.gurobi.com The method is inspired by the BEST SUBSET SELECTION VIA A MODERN OPTIMIZATION LENS by D. Bertsimas, A. King, and R. Mazumder (Annals of Statistics, 2016, Vol., 44, N0.
+2, 813-852)

 AIM:
 1. methods performance comparison